'Gate U11's had to wait until the very last act of the final to score the only points of the game and secure victory over an excellent Tynedale side.

 and the ever-inventive Callum Cardwell was matched by some flying

-tackles in the backs from Freddie Wright and Hugo Tasker
+tackles in the backs from Freddie Wright and Hugo Tasker to keep

 Tynedale out.
 Eventually as the forwards got the upperhand the backs led

 by their little general George Hampson at scrum half began to test out